adgoetz186/Cell_signalling_information/README.md

 # Setup

-The raw data used in this code is stored here: ().
+The raw data used in this code is stored (here)[https://zenodo.org/record/7743531].
 To run any of the programs used in this project, download the raw data and place it in the [Mutual_Information_Main](Mutual_Information_Main) directory.

 ## Troubleshooting